johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 > Note: I'm less familiar with Knex than other DB libraries, and also less familiar with other DBs like MySQL, so if you are using this module for such databases, be sure you understand the right pattern for sharing a `knex` connection object within your application.
 This topic is **not** a NestJS issue -- it's all about the architecture of the Knex.js library and the database client library.

-So we'll implement a simple pattern to return our `knex` object.
+Now we'll implement a simple pattern to return our `knex` object.
 Open up `src/nest-knex.service.ts`.
 Have a quick look to see what the generated code looks like, then replace that code with the following:

 ```typescript
 // src/nest-knex.service.ts